 If you encounter technical difficulties with the virtual meeting platform on the meeting day, please call the technical support number that will be posted on the meeting website.
 Technical support will be available starting at 9:45 a.m.
-Eastern Time through the end of the Annual Meeting.
+Eastern Time, and will remain available through the end of the Annual Meeting.

-Q: Why is the Annual Meeting virtual
+Q: Why is the Annual Meeting virtual only?

-only?

-We are excited to embrace the latest technology to provide ease of access, real-time communication, and cost savings for our shareholders and the Company.
+We are excited to provide ease of access, real-time communication, and cost savings for our shareholders and the Company.
 Hosting a virtual meeting makes it easy for our shareholders to participate from any location around the world.